Drawing a salary of more than 21000, so not covered under Esic - Can we as employers deny the maternity benefits?

 More Jayesh

-I was going through the Maternity benefit Act 1961.
+I was going through the Maternity Benefit Act 1961.

-The maximum period for which any woman shall be entitled to maternity benefit shall be 26 weeks of which not more than 8 weeks shall precede the date of expected delivery.
+The maximum period for which any woman shall be entitled to maternity benefit shall be 26 weeks, of which not more than 8 weeks shall precede the date of expected delivery.

-I didn't understand about not more than 8 weeks can you please explain.
+I didn't understand about not more than 8 weeks.
+Can you please explain.

 saswatabanerjee

-Before delivery, if the number of days of leave taken is more than 8 weeks, the rest will be without pay or using accumulated leave.
+The total Maternity Benefit is salary to be paid for 26 weeks.
+This can be pre and post-delivery.
+However, before delivery, it cannot exceed 8 weeks, meaning at least 18 weeks have to be provided post-delivery.
+If the number of days of leave taken before delivery is more than 8 weeks, the rest will be without pay or using accumulated leave.

 More Jayesh

-Thank you Sir for clearing my doubt.
+Thank you, sir, for clearing my doubt.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute